AlmeroSteyn/AlmeroSteyn.github.io/_posts/2018-09-18-killing-accessibility-with-five-words.markdown

 <img class="no-max" src="/css/images/2018-09-18-killing-accessibility-with-five-words/knowledge.png" style="background-color:transparent; max-height:36rem; box-shadow: none;" alt="Joke pie chart showing that now knowledge was transfered."/>
 </section>
 <section data-background="white" class="no-background smythe-dark" >
-<p>No one likes to hear the that their knowledge is irrelevant.</p>
+<p>No one likes to hear that their knowledge is irrelevant.</p>
 </section>
 <section data-background="white" class="no-background smythe-dark" >
-<p>When you are sidelined you no longer participate in the solution.</p>
+<p>When in defence mode people stop working towards a mutually beneficial solution.</p>
 </section>
 <section class="no-background" data-background="white">
 <h1>But how do we fix this without stepping on too many toes?</h1>
 <img class="no-max" src="/css/images/2018-09-18-killing-accessibility-with-five-words/sarahd.png" style="background-color:transparent; max-height:36rem; box-shadow: none;" alt="Image of tweet by Sarah Drassner suggesting a better approach is needed for education, offering to help make the resources required."/>
 </section>
 <section data-background="white" class="no-background smythe-dark" >
 <p>Developers need real solutions for real problems.
-Don't criticise, help create those solutions if it is in your ability to do so.</p>
+Constructive criticism means to also help create those solutions if it is in your ability to do so.</p>
 </section>

 <section data-background="white" class="no-background smythe-dark" >
 <h1>Reality check!</h1>
 </section>